Bronze Mesquite Pod Objet d'Art

 Though they remind me a bit of pea pods, these pods are from the mesquite tree, which is native to the Sonoran desert and essential to life here.
 These very pods were ground into a crucial flour for native peoples and which is still used today for baking and cooking.
 The trees act as nurse plants for small nascent cacti, that aren't yet prepared for the intense desert sun.

-The pods that I've cast range from 2-4" long, and are about 1/2" wide.
 I've hand selected each one and hope that you'll find their beauty just as satisfying and remarkable as I do.
 The patinaed pods are sealed, but will slowly burnish over time, exposing small spots of the bronze on the bottom.
 The bronze pods, on the other hand, are unsealed, so their color will slowly deepen and get richer, while any raised spots that are regularly touched will remain bright.